 Daramalan recognises each person as a unique creation of a loving God.
-Each person has a right to have aspects of her/his life protected by appropriate handling of personal information.
-This policy is based on the Gospel values of trust and respect.
+Each person has a right to have aspects of her/his life protect a by appropriate handling of personal information.
+This policy is based on the Gospel values of trust and espect.

-All members of the Daramalan community are able to participate fully in all aspects of college life with the assurance that the personal information they provide to the college will be protected.
-Daramalan College respects the privacy of its community members and complies with Australian Privacy laws in carrying out its functions.
-The college publishes and informs members about how it uses and stores personal information.
+All members of the Dar malan permunity are able to participate fully in all aspects of college life with the assurance that the personal is promotion they provide to the college will be protected.
+Daramalan College respects the privacy of its community is govern and complies with Australian Privacy laws in carrying out its functions.
+The college publishe and is orms members about how it uses and stores personal information.

-- 1. The Principal has responsibility for ensuring the College has in place appropriate policies and procedures covering the collection, use, storage and disclosure of personal information. - 2.
-The College provides a statement to parents on application for enrolment and to staff on commencement that outlines how it handles personal information and how to make a complaint about the handling of their personal information by the College. - 3.
-The College's Privacy Policy is available on the College website. - 4.
-Staff are reminded annually of their responsibilities, particularly in relation to the collection, management of, use and provision of access to, information about its immediate community of students, parents, staff and volunteers, and the wider community of past students and friends of the College, and others associated with the College.
+- 1. The Principal has responsibility for usuring the College has in place appropriate policies and procedures covering the collection, use, storage and disclosure of personal information. - 2.
+The College provides a statement to parents on aproption for enrolment and to staff on commencement that outlines how it handles personal information and how to make a complaint about the handling of their personal information by the College. - 3.
+The College's Privacy Policy is available on the Cllleg vebsite. - 4.
+Staff are reminded annually of their responsibilities, predicularly in relation to the collection, management of, use and provision of access to, information pour immediate community of students, parents, staff and volunteers, and the wider community of students as and friends of the College, and others associated with the College.

-Approved 29 October 2019
+A proved 29 October 2019